Cblue19/Casaus-Portfolio/Part2.md

 It is essential to address the needs of the SFSP and ensure it has adequate funding as the data shows many kids throughout the country depend on this program.

 ### Resolution
-My call to action for my audience is to
+My call to action for my audience is to donate and support non-profits that lobby Congress for benefical changes and funding for the SFSP.
+At this point in the presentation, I'll provide information about a few different organizations, including No Kid Hungry, the organization I worked for through my local food bank.
+I plan to share a short story about how I got to lobby on Capitol Hill with No Kid Hungry.

 ## User Research and Interviews